oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    a .
 Set ENCRYPTION_WALLET_LOCATION in the $ORACLE_HOME/network/admin/sqlnet.ora file.

-   Insert the below line in sqlnet.ora (Ensure to update the correct ORACLE_HOME for you)
+   Insert the below line in sqlnet.ora (Ensure to update the correct ORACLE_HOME of your Source Database).

    ENCRYPTION_WALLET_LOCATION=(SOURCE=(METHOD=FILE)(METHOD_DATA=(DIRECTORY=/u01/app/oracle/product/19c/dbhome_1/network/admin/)))

-   For an Oracle RAC instance, also set ENCRYPTION_WALLET_LOCATION in the second Oracle RAC node.
+   For an Oracle RAC instance, also set ENCRYPTION_WALLET_LOCATION in the second Oracle RAC node (Not applicable for the source database provisioned in this lab)

    b.
 Create and configure the keystore.